monte-language/typhon/mast/lib/semirings.mt.md

 ```

 And we'll define a little numeric monoid for testing purposes.
 The list monoid
-would work as well, but this multiplication monoid has much more shorter test
+would work as well, but this multiplication monoid has much shorter test
 failure messages!

 ```